pruthvipheonix/Lending-Club-Case-Study-1/README.md

 * [Acknowledgements](#acknowledgements)

 <!-- You can include any other section that is pertinent to your problem -->

+Understanding the data sourcing .
+Data Cleaning: unwanted columns are going to be removed.

+1. years exp doesnt consider under chargedoff:

 ## General Information
 - Provide general information about your project here.